RTIInternational/researchnet/README.md

 Getting Started
 ----------------
 Type this `docker-compose up` to start the docker containers.
 Your application will be available via docker IP address.
-If you want to run this outside of docker, just make sure that you have an entry for `db` that points to your postgressql database and `mongo` to your mongo database.
+If you want to run this outside of docker, just make sure that you have an entry in your /etc/hosts for `db` that points to your postgressql database and `mongo` to your mongo database.
 When you have all of that set up you can run `python manage.py runserver_plus 0.0.0.0:8000 --settings=config.settings.local`

+PRO TIP: Because python is running as a container, anytime you install a module you will have to rebuild the container, which you can do like this: `docker-compose build`.

 Front-end assets
 ----------------